 - How audits are designed and implemented

-When designing the internal audit program, you must ensure that the significance of the concerned processes and previous audit results are taken into account.
+When designing the ISO internal audit program, you must ensure that the significance of the concerned processes and previous audit results are taken into account.
 Into so, the audit program must be based on the findings of the organization’s activities’ risk assessments and past audit findings.
 This is particularly helpful in determining the required audit frequencies for certain activities, regions, or processes and what part of the OH&SMS should be focused on.

 Before the audit is to take place, the person in charge of conducting it must review all relevant OH&SMS documented information and the findings of past audits.
 This information is key during the audit planning phase.

-Choose your auditors and conduct audits
+In ISO 45001 auditing choose your auditors and conduct audits

 For the sake of total impartiality and objectivity, the assigned auditors must also be subject to auditing.
 The organization must foster a climate of objectivity and impartiality throughout the internal auditing process by ensuring the internal auditors’ functions are completely independent of their regular assigned duties.

 Auditors may be required to undergo some form of external training to ensure the assigned employees are well equipped for the challenging task ahead of them.
 In the event where that proves difficult to accomplish, as it is common with smaller organizations, the services of a third-party entity may be sought.
 ISO 45001 cost is very important for managers of all of the organisations; They can decide how much budget allocate to it.

 Once the audit is completed, the auditors are responsible for reporting the results to their reporting manager.
 In addition to that, results are also reported to workers, their hierarchical superiors, and any other relevant interested parties.
 ISO 45001 legal requirements have several clauses; For getting acquainted with ISO 45001 clauses read the related article.

 Take action to address nonconformities and continually improve your OH&S performance